 Cloud Functions is regional, which means the infrastructure that runs your Cloud Function is located in a specific region and is managed by Google to be redundantly available across all the zones within that region.

 When selecting what region to run your Cloud Functions in, your primary considerations should be latency and availability.
 You can generally select the region closest to your Cloud Function's users, but you should also consider the location of the other Google Cloud products and services that your app uses.
 Using services across multiple locations can affect your app's latency, as well as pricing.

-Cloud Functions is available in the following regions:
+Cloud Functions is available in the following regions with Tier 1 pricing:

 You can deploy functions to different regions within a project, but once the region has been selected for a function it cannot be changed.